 Note: Prior to metering, ensure the auger is not blocked.
 Do this through turning the auger sprockets by hand.

 If the auger sprockets can be easily turned by hand, then the auger will turn when the clutch is engaged and forward travel begins.

-- 1. When at the feeding site- - Set the Distance Indicator to zero - Turn on the Grain Tank clutch with the switch located in the tractor cab. - 2.
-Engage the drive to the CFR 650 flail drum to begin processing the bale. - 3.
-Begin driving forward. - 4.
-As the CFR 650 moves forward the Grain Tank will meter out the commodity into the material from the processor. - The one way clutch prevents the auger and distance indicator from turning while backing up. - The rate of commodity metered will be according to the sprocket set installed. - The sprocket set is determined by the "Quick Reference Chart Method" or the "Commodity Calibration Method" (see above "Selecting the Sprocket Set for Metering"). - 5.
-When the bale is finished, turn off the Grain Tank clutch to prevent metering into the processor tub.
+- 1. When at the feeding site - Set the Distance Indicator to zero. - Turn on the Grain Tank clutch with the switch located in the tractor cab. - 2.
+Engage the PTO drive to the flail drum to begin processing the bale. - 3.
+Begin driving forward. - As the processor moves forward, the Grain Tank ground drive will meter out the commodity into the material from the processor. - The rate of commodity metered will be according to the sprocket set installed. - The sprocket set is determined by the "Quick Reference Chart Method" or the "Commodity Calibration Method" (see above "Selecting the Sprocket Set for Metering"). - The one way clutch prevents the auger and distance indicator from turning while backing up. - 5.
+When the bale is finished, turn off the Grain Tank clutch to prevent metering into the processor tub while driving.